cornucopia-rs/cornucopia/README.md

 #### Quantifier
 > ` ` (no quantifier), `?`, `*`

-The quantifier indicates the expected number of rows to be returned by a query.
-If no quantifier is specified, the it is assumed that only one record is to be returned.
-Using `*` and `?` (corresponding to the "zero or more" and "zero or one" quantifiers) will wrap the resulting rust type in a `Vec` and `Option` respectively.
+The quantifier indicates the expected number of rows returned by a query.
+If no quantifier is specified, then it is assumed that only one record will be returned.
+Using `*` and `?` (corresponding to the "zero or more" and "zero or one" quantifiers) will wrap the resulting Rust type in a `Vec` and `Option` respectively.
 To sum it up:

 * ` ` (no quantifier) results in `T`
 * `*` results in `Vec<T>`
 * `?` results in `Option<T>`

-Note that explicit returns marks a columns as nullable with `?`, while the `?` quantifier acts on the whole row.
+Note that explicit returns' columns  can be marked as nullable with `?`, while the `?` quantifier acts on the whole row.

 ### Transactions
 Cornucopia actually generates two versions of your queries, one that accepts a regular client (located inside the `queries` module), while the other version accepts a transaction (located inside the `transactions` module).